7 Bodyweight Glute Exercises for Your Butt and Hips

 The information contained in these videos is intended to be used for educational purposes only and does not constitute medical advice or treatment for any specific condition.
 Hinge Health is not your healthcare provider and is not responsible for any injury sustained or exacerbated by your use of or participation in these exercises.
 Please consult with your healthcare provider with any questions you may have about your medical condition or treatment.

-When your glutes are strong, other muscles don’t have to step in to stabilize your pelvis or hips.
+Reduced risk of injury.
+Activating the right muscles during these exercises helps prevent overcompensation by others, which reduces your risk of strain or discomfort.
 “We want to create balance in the system so other muscles don’t have to compensate or strain when your glutes are weak,” says Dr. Bond.

 How Hinge Health Can Help You